In this Surefire XH30 review guide, let's take a look at its new features, specs and compare it against the older Surefire X300U.

 Lumen & Candela

-Whether you need to lit up a room, or a hallway this light will do that for you as good as other lights period.
+Whether you need to lit up a room, or a hallway this light will get the job done!

 The hot center is pretty strong for a pistol light with a soften beam corona.
 The beam appears to have neutral color tint for accurate color rendition in low light. the spill is enough to lit up a room.